xma711/notebook/programming/nodejs/node_red/README.md

 Reference: https://www.digitalocean.com/community/tutorials/how-to-connect-your-internet-of-things-with-node-red-on-ubuntu-16-04

-prerequirements:
+Prerequirements:
 	- install nodejs LTS release: sudo apt-get install nodejs-legacy
 	- install npm: sudo apt-get install npm

-now install node-red:
+Now install node-red:
 	sudo npm install -g --unsafe-perm node-red node-red-admin
 	(--unsafe-perm flag helps us avoid some errors that can pop up when npm tries to compile native modules)

-then just run node-red locally:
+Then just run node-red locally:
 node-red

-from browser, we can accesss the node-red admin interface in localhost:1880.
+From browser, we can accesss the node-red admin interface in localhost:1880.

-If i want to start node-red automatically, then i can create a systemd service file to auto start the admin interface. (not needed for testing)
+If we want to start node-red automatically, then we can create a systemd service file to auto start the admin interface. (not needed for testing)

-there is another command called 'node-red-pi', which accepts some memory-saving option to node.js.
+There is another command called 'node-red-pi', which accepts some memory-saving option to node.js.
 E.g. node-red-pi --max-old-space-size=128 -v

-to enable some security, contine to follow the tutorial to setup nginx... (skip here).
+To enable some security, contine to follow the tutorial to setup nginx... (skip here).

 Building first flow